elastic/rally/docs/configuration.rst

    Rally will choose the port range 39200-39300 (HTTP) and 39300-39400 (transport) for the benchmark cluster, so please ensure that this port range is not used by the metrics store.

 Optional but recommended is to install also `Kibana <https://www.elastic.co/downloads/kibana>`_.
-Kibana will not be auto-configured but a sample dashboard is delivered with Rally in ``$PACKAGE_ROOT/esrally/resources/kibana.json`` which can be imported as follows to Kibana:
+However, note that Kibana will not be auto-configured by Rally.

-1. Create a new Kibana instance pointing to Rally's Elasticsearch data store
-2. Create an index pattern ``rally-*`` and use ``trial-timestamp`` as time-field name (you might need to import some data first)
-3. Go to Settings > Objects and import ``$PACKAGE_ROOT/esrally/resources/kibana.json``.
-Note that it assumes that the environment name is "nightly".
-Otherwise you won't see any data in graphs.
-You can either provide "nightly" as environment name during the initial configuration of Rally or search and replace it in ``$PACKAGE_ROOT/esrally/resources/kibana.json`` with your environment name before uploading it to Kibana.

 Configuration Options
 ~~~~~~~~~~~~~~~~~~~~~